jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 ## --sort-backends

 Defines if backend's endpoints should be sorted by name.
 Since v0.8 the endpoints will stay in the same order found in the Kubernetes' endpoint objects if `--sort-backends` is missing.
+This option has less precedence than `--sort-endpoints-by` if both are declared.

 In v0.7 and older version, if `--sort-backends` is missing, HAProxy Ingress randomly shuffle endpoints on each reload in order to avoid requesting always the same backends just after haproxy reloads.